Hop-Syder/news/SUPABASE_SETUP.md

 CREATE INDEX IF NOT EXISTS idx_entrepreneurs_profile_type ON public.entrepreneurs(profile_type);
 CREATE INDEX IF NOT EXISTS idx_entrepreneurs_rating ON public.entrepreneurs(rating DESC);
 CREATE INDEX IF NOT EXISTS idx_entrepreneurs_tags ON public.entrepreneurs USING GIN(tags);
+CREATE INDEX IF NOT EXISTS idx_entrepreneurs_status ON public.entrepreneurs(status);

 -- Full-text search (français)
 CREATE INDEX IF NOT EXISTS idx_entrepreneurs_search ON public.entrepreneurs